 You can also find information at 3f.dk, both about the corona virus and working life - and about being unemployed in general.

 - Unemployed and possibly infected

 If you have become infected, for example, as the result of having travelled, you may stay home and receive unemployment benefits at the same time.
-This is so, because there are no requirements for job searching, going to meetings etc.

 If you become infected or are quarantined, this would be considered sickness/illness.
 In this case, you will receive unemployment benefits from the unemployment insurance fund for the first 14 days, after which you will receive sickness benefits from the municipality instead, if you are still ill.